 Ring Oldies: Parodied with the Senior Assault Team; Lester "Darkness" Crabtree and Melvin Snodgrass.
 Snodgrass vanished off the face of the Earth by the end of 2003.
-Crabtree shows up once in a blue moon nowadays.
+Crabtree showed up once in a blue moon afterward, until he met his end at the hands of GEKIDO.
 Both are old and slow (and funny).

 Played straight with Johnny Saint and Robbie Ellis, both of whom make occasional appearances.

 Also, Mr. Zero's Newspaper Lock, where he has his opponent in a camel clutch-like position while reading a newspaper.

 A team called Incoherence regularly getting promo time.

 Rule of Three: In order for a team to challenge for the Campeonatos de Parejas, the team has to have three points via winning three consecutive matches.